Phlebotomist Resume Examples

 - •Start with your most recent position and work backward.

-- •Include the job title, company name, location, and dates of employment.
+- •Include the job title, company name plus location (and dates of employment).

 - •Use bullet points to detail your responsibilities and achievements.